dearaa/coinx-takehome/README.md

 **Takeaway:**
 Data is generally reliable, but these anomalies highlight the need for **automated data quality checks** (duplicate filters, high-value alerting) before building dashboards or regulatory reports to ensure decision-making accuracy.

+_**This analysis not only reveals how trading activity and user behavior shape platform growth, but also demonstrates the impact of data driven vigilance in ensuring reliability and compliance.
+By connecting insights across user conversion, retention cohorts, and anomaly detection, I’ve shown how structured analytics can move beyond reporting → toward building a trusted, intelligent ecosystem that fuels smarter decisions and sustainable growth.**_